 How to Write a Personal Statement That Wows Colleges

-Most of the college application process is fairly cut and dry.
+Most of the college applications process is fairly cut and dry.
 You’ll submit information about your classes and grades, standardized test scores, and various other accomplishments and honors.
 On much of the application, your accomplishments must speak for themselves.

-What Is the Purpose of the Personal Statement?
+What is the Purpose of the Personal Statement?

-Though prompts might vary from the specific to the vastly broad, most give you the opportunity to put your own personal twist them.
-The personal statement is a chance to break away from the data that defines you on paper and provide a glimpse into who you really are.
+The personal statement is generally your opportunity to speak to your unique experiences, qualities, or beliefs that aren’t elsewhere represented on the application.
+It is a chance to break away from the data that defines you on paper, and provide a glimpse into who you really are.
 In short, it’s the admissions committee’s chance to get to know the real you.

 So, what are colleges looking for in your personal statement?
 They are looking for something that sets you apart.
-They are asking themselves, do you write about something truly unique?
+They are asking themselves: do you write about something truly unique?
 Do you write about something common, in a new and interesting way?
 Do you write about an aspect of your application that needed further explanation?
 All of these are great ways to impress with your personal statement.